On this episode of Gen X Amplified, we are excited to have another special Gen X Amplified LIVE conversation that's all about generations!

 For over 25 years she has been working with teams to anticipate disruption and propel growth through human-centric strategies.
 She leads practices focused on helping organizations understand the nuances of human behaviors and the organizational implications that can be addressed through improved experiences, including the deployment of digital technologies.

 Prior to joining EY, Marcie was an executive at a global fashion retail company and a successful business leader and entrepreneur.

 Marcie earned an MBA from Case Western Weatherhead School of Management and a bachelor’s degree in Social Science, International Studies, Anthropology & Sociology from Michigan State University.

 (Above bio courtesy of EY.com)

-On this episode of Gen X Amplified, we are having another special LIVE conversation with speaker, author, media executive, and passionate champion for women, Michele T. Ghee.
+On this episode of Gen X Amplified, we are having another special conversation with speaker, author, champion for women, and the newly appointed Chief Executive Officer of Ebony & Jet Magazine, Michele T. Ghee.

 And we will be chatting about the power of nurturing strong relationships, and also how to be resilient during difficult and uncertain times.
 Such as the current coronavirus pandemic that all of us are going through right now.

 Michele T. Ghee is a strategic force inside and outside the bounds of corporate america, having managed more than a billion dollars in revenue for some of the world’s largest media companies including: CNN, A&E, The History Channel, The Weather Channel, and BET Networks/BET Her.